 All materials need to be submitted through the APPI Online Applicant Portal.(https://www.appic.org/AAPI-APPA#APP).

 The deadline is Nov.
 1 each year.

-The internship program is based in one or both of the two outpatient mental health training clinics within our Institute: the University Psychological Clinic (serving adults) and/or the University Center for the Child and Family (serving children, adolescents and families; UCCF).
+The internship program is based in one of the two outpatient mental health training clinics within our Institute: the University Psychological Clinic (serving adults) and/or the University Center for the Child and Family (serving children, adolescents and families; UCCF).
 The Psychological Clinic and UCCF are housed together in comfortable facilities in downtown Ann Arbor, just one block off the University of Michigan central campus.
 The internships begin in September and run for one year.